Are Bookly email notifications not working when appointments are made on your website?

 Now, it’s time to choose the mailer.

-- If you have a big website that takes a high number of bookings, a premium mailer like SMTP.com or Sendinblue will work just fine.
+- If you have a big website that takes a high number of bookings, a transactional mailer like SendLayer, SMTP.com, or Sendinblue will work just fine.

 - Gmail or Other SMTP work well for low-volume sending.